-CFS also provides features to manipulate and enrich documents before they are indexed.
-CFS includes customizable import tasks that you can run, and supports the Lua scripting language so that you can write your own tasks and develop custom processing rules.
+CFS provides features to manipulate and enrich documents.
+For example, you can send media files to an IDOL Media Server and perform tasks such as optical character recognition and face recognition.
+This adds additional information to the IDOL document, so that when a user queries IDOL the results include relevant images, audio, and video files.
+CFS also supports the Lua scripting language so that you can write your own tasks and develop custom processing rules.

 A single CFS can process information from any number of connectors.
 For example, a CFS might process files retrieved by a File System Connector, web pages retrieved by a Web Connector, and e-mail messages retrieved by an Exchange Connector.
+Alternatively, you or an application can send information to CFS directly.